 The Short Version

 I, Ember Crooks, am the principal author of this blog.
 This blog used to be called db2commerce.com, but has been moved to datageek.blog.
-I have 17 years of experience working with Db2 on Linux, UNIX and Windows platforms in a consulting role.
-IBM has named me an IBM champion (since 2013) and IBM Gold Consultant (since 2014).
+I have 20+ years of experience working with Db2 on Linux, UNIX and Windows platforms in a consulting role.
+IBM has named me an IBM champion from 2013 to 2023 and IBM Gold Consultant from 2014 to 2021.
 I’ve been blogging since 2010, with five or more years of that consisting of weekly blog entries.
 I hope to engage more guest bloggers to express more viewpoints than just mine.

-I live in Denver and work from home for XTIVIA, leading a team of Db2 DBAs.
-I have been happily married since 1999 and have two boys.
+I live in Denver and have been happily married for more than 20 years and have two boys.
 In my spare time, I enjoy sewing and reading.

 The Long Version